Measurement of $\Xi_{c}^{+}$ production in $p$Pb collisions at $\sqrt{s_{NN}}=8.16$ TeV at LHCb: Systematic uncertainties

 Several sources of systematic uncertainty are studied.
 A systematic uncertainty in the signal yield determination is evaluated by changing the function used in the fit for the nonprompt component, switching from a Bukin function to a Gaussian.
 The difference in the signal yields obtained with the two fits is taken as a systematic uncertainty.
 The systematic uncertainty associated to the background determination, which is dominant, is evaluated by using a sideband subtraction technique, instead of the \sPlot method.
-The uncertainties in reconstruction, selection and PID efficiencies are evaluated by varying the reweighting procedure by excluding the distributions of the invariant mass of the $pK^{-}$ and $K^{-}\pi^{+}$ combinations.
+The uncertainties in reconstruction, selection, and PID efficiencies are evaluated by varying the reweighting procedure by excluding the distributions of the invariant mass of the $pK^{-}$ and $K^{-}\pi^{+}$ combinations.
 The uncertainties in the branching fractions are accounted for.
-A summary of the systematic uncertainties is provided in the Supplemental Material~\cite{supp_mat}.
+Summaries of the systematic uncertainties in the \Xicp and \Lc cross sections can be found in Tables~\ref{tab:systematicpt},~\ref{tab:systematicy}, and~\ref{tab:systema_cor}.